 Now for some exhibition perusal...

-Loved something that you saw and want to take it home, or want to read up about your favourite artists?
+Want to read up about your favourite artists?
 Make sure to exit via the Auckland Art Gallery Shop and do a spot of shopping.

 Feeling peckish again?